EMMANUELWB/Motor-Vehicle-Insurance-Data/README.md

 ## 📌 Project Overview

 This project investigates a motor vehicle insurance portfolio with a strict focus on **data quality, reproducible cleaning, exploratory data analysis (EDA), and advanced statistical testing**.
-The workflow is deliberately linear and auditable so anyone can trace a finding back to the exact sheet and step that produced it.
+The workflow is deliberately linear and auditable so anyone can trace a finding back to the exact file and step that produced it.

 **Tools used:** Excel (profiling, cleaning, EDA, tests) • Tableau (dashboards) • R (automation / extensions planned)